AsherJingkongChen/xp-web/README.md

 ## What is it for?

-With XP, you can preview any file in your browser.
+With XP Web, you can preview any file in your browser.

 ## Try Our Demo